pompeii-labs/magma/README.md

     @middleware("onCompletion")
     async logBeforeCompletion(message) {
         if (message.content.includes("bad word")) {
-            return "You just used a bad word, please try again.";
+            throw new Error("You just used a bad word, please try again.");
         }
     }
 }